WM-SEMERU/code-rationales/README.md

 Additionally, the interpretability tensor can be explored further to generate post-hoc global explanations, with specific statistical analyses.

+### Research questions

+* **RQ1 [Applicability]:** *How applicable is **CodeQ** to globally interpret code generation?* This RQ explores the use of **CodeQ** in creating understandable explanations for the behavior of language models in code generation tasks.
+The hypothesis is that greedy rationalization can identify key rationales leading to predictions, providing insights into the model's prediction dependencies.

+* **RQ2 [Usability]:** *How useful is **CodeQ** in practical settings?* This RQ assesses the practical usefulness of **CodeQ** through a user study, evaluating qualitative metrics such as usefulness, reliability, readability, and how well **CodeQ** helps in aligning language models.

 ---------

 ## Used taxonomy

+We propose two taxonomies $\mathcal{C}$: one for code generation and one for test generation.
+The first taxonomy is based on Abstract Syntax Trees (ASTs), allowing tokens to be associated with Object-Oriented Programming (OOP) concepts.
+We also incorporated natural language (NL) concepts using [NLTK](https://www.nltk.org) to map and explain AST nodes like comments and identifiers.
+The second taxonomy is based on context windows from [eWASH](https://github.com/microsoft/methods2test).

 ![sec_5_fig_case_study](https://github.com/user-attachments/assets/7ef7c5c0-ecf2-4991-9088-93a39f0a68b3)